teamfeedr/interview-challenge/README-FULLSTACK.md

 - A credit allowance per week.
 - A credit allowance per month.

-On any given day a user's balance should reflect the amount of credits they've purchased plus any subsidies they may have for that day.
+For any given day a user's balance should reflect `purchased credits + subsidy available - purchases for that day`.
 See the examples at the bottom of this doc for further context.

+*You do not need to write any code for this challenge.
+Please treat it is a qualitative proposal and not an implementation.*
+Feel free to include code samples if you think they'll help but the presentation of your solution is just as important as your solution.

-Design a REST API and SQLdatabase schema which reflects the following spec:
+Design a REST API and SQL database schema which reflects the following spec:

 Users can: